clirdlf/ndsa.org/meetings.md

 **Just announced!** The Digital Preservation 2016 keynote speaker will be **Bergis Jules**, University and Political Papers Archivist at the University of California, Riverside library, and will focus on the power and promise of diversity and inclusivity in digital preservation work.
 We will share a title and abstract in the coming months.
 Read the full announcement [here](https://www.diglib.org/archives/11840/).

-### Call for Proposals
-The National Digital Stewardship Alliance (NDSA) invites proposals for Digital Preservation 2016, to be held in Milwaukee, Wisconsin, 9-10 November 2016.
+### Call for Proposals - **CLOSED May 23, 2016.** Thank you for your contributions!
+All submissions will be peer-reviewed by NDSA’s volunteer Program Committee.
+Presenters will be notified in July and guaranteed a registration slot at the conference.

 *Digital Preservation* is the major meeting and conference of the NDSA—open to [NDSA members](http://ndsa.diglib.org/members-list/) and non-members alike—focusing on tools, techniques, theories and methodologies for digital stewardship and preservation, data curation, the content lifecycle, and related issues.
 Our 2016 meeting will be the first held in partnership with our new host organization, the Digital Library Federation (DLF).
 Separate calls are being issued for the [DLF Liberal Arts Colleges Pre-Conference](https://www.diglib.org/forums/2016forum/dlf-liberal-arts-colleges-preconference/) (6 November) and [2016 DLF Forum](https://www.diglib.org/forums/2016forum/) (7-9 November)—all happening in the same location.

-**EXTENDED DEADLINE!** Proposals are [due by May 23rd](https://conftool.pro/dlf2016/) at 11:59pm Pacific Time.

 **About the NDSA and Digital Preservation 2016:**